 Vanessa Clark started her digital media career in the last century, before the days of blogs, Facebook and Twitter, when she arrived in London wielding a journalism degree from Rhodes University and some basic HTML experience.
 This landed her an editorial role at Emap’s Totaltele.com news service – the first purely online business publication for the telecoms industry.
 Fun times, especially when people asked to be sent the print version by post.

-Vanessa has contributed to local and international online publications including: TechCrunch, Memeburn, Ventureburn, African Business Review, Bizcommunity.com and Afrinnovator.
+Vanessa has contributed to local and international internet communications technology (ICT) publications including: TechCrunch, Memeburn, Ventureburn, African Business Review, Bizcommunity.com and Afrinnovator.
 She does also write for print, including Brainstorm magazine, and believes it’s less about the medium and more about writing compelling, well-researched, accurate and easy-to-read stories, and then letting readers access these in whatever way works for them.